PureStake/algosigner/docs/dApp-integration.md

     InvalidTransactionParams = '[RequestErrors.InvalidTransactionParams] Invalid transaction parameters.',
-    UnsupportedAlgod = '[RequestErrors.UnsupportedAlgod] The provided method is not supported.', UnsupportedLedger = '[RequestErrors.UnsupportedLedger] The provided ledger is not supported.', Undefined = '[RequestErrors.Undefined] An undefined error occurred.',
+    UnsupportedAlgod = '[RequestErrors.UnsupportedAlgod] The provided method is not supported.', UnsupportedLedger = '[RequestErrors.UnsupportedLedger] The provided ledger is not supported.', InvalidFormat = '[RequestErrors.InvalidFormat] Please provide an array of either valid transaction objects or nested arrays of valid transaction objects.', Undefined = '[RequestErrors.Undefined] An undefined error occurred.',
 ```